ApeCommerce/ape-dev/README.md

 ## Setup

-To customize services local ports, create a `.env` file:
+To customize local ports for services, create a `.env` file:

 ```
 cp .env.sample .env